leblancfg/autocrop/docs/cli.md

 The stable CLI is folder-oriented and prompts before destructive in-place cropping unless `--no-confirm` is passed.

-## Composable v2 direction
+## Next CLI direction

-The v2 CLI should behave more like a classic shell command:
+The next major CLI should behave more like a classic shell command:

 - a single input image can be cropped to stdout
 - diagnostics should go to stderr